IoanaDutuc/IP2023-frontend/demo/README.md

 2.git checkout demo

-3.git branch <name your branch>
+3.git branch 'name your branch'

-4.git checkout <the name of your branch>
+4.git checkout 'the name of your branch'